openmpf/openmpf-components/python/TransformerTagging/README.md

 This repository contains source code for the OpenMPF Transformer Tagging component.

-This component uses a user-specified corpus-json file to match known phrases against each sentence in the input text data.
+This component uses a user-specified corpus JSON file to match known phrases against each sentence in the input text data.
 This is done by generating an embedding for each phrase in the corpus and comparing that against the embedding for each sentence of the input text.
 The comparison generates a score based on how similar the content is.
-This is based on how the underlying [all-mpnet-base-v2](https://huggingface.co/sentence-transformers/all-mpnet-base-v2) was trained on a variety of text data in order to understand the common phrasing, subject, and context.
+This is based on how the underlying [all-mpnet-base-v2](https://huggingface.co/sentence-transformers/all-mpnet-base-v2) model was trained on a variety of text data in order to understand the commonalities in phrasing, subject, and context.
 The sentences that generate scores above the threshold are called "trigger sentences".
 These sentences are grouped by "tag" based on which entry in the corpus they matched against.

 This component can be used independently to perform transformer tagging on text